newslynx/docs/api.rst

 **Authors**
 ++++++++++++++++++

 The **Authors** API enables the creation, update, and deletion of Authors.
-It also enables programmatic access to creation and modification of associations between authors and content items.
+It also enables programmatic access to the creation and modification of associations between authors and content items.

 .. _endpoints-authors-json: